NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Default: random
+- `surrounded_by_lava` (bool, or list of bools): Whether or not this object will be surrounded by lava.
+Default: False
+- `surrounding_lava_size`: (int, or list of ints): The width of the surrounding lava.
+Only used if `surrounded_by_lava` is set to True.
+In that case, default is 1, otherwise the value will be None.
+Note that this value will need to fit within room bounds, otherwise may error.
 - `rotate_cylinders` (bool): Whether or not to rotate cylindrical shapes along their x axis so that they are placed on their round sides (needed for collision scenes).
 This would only apply to these shapes: 'cylinder',